listenToRipley/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One to many relationship

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It means its a simple attribute, but it cannot be empty field, aka NOT NULL

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+It has 3.
+There are three red diamonds next to those attributes and when you hover on the table, then it shows you the routes to those tables which should which are keys.
+As well as there being a one to many relationship paths indicated.

 ##### ER Diagram upload